truezerox/android-launchpad/README.md

 for more information.

-it`s an interactive music pad (sound pad)
+it`s an interactive music pad (sound pad) the apk file can be found in (download and install on your phone)

 let me know how it works on your phone as i use VM or my own phone js_sr@hotmail.com